-Sources of emissions associated with the Folsom Lease are oil and gas wells and their associated cellars, and fugitive emission components, such as valves and flanges.
-Section 4.0 of the permit provides the District's engineering analysis of these emission sources.
-Section 5.0 of the permit describes the allowable emissions from each permitted emissions unit.
+Emissions sources at the Graciosa Lease consist of oil and gas wells and their associated cellars, and fugitive emission components, such as valves and flanges.
+Section 4 of the permit provides the District's engineering analysis of these emission sources.
+Section 5 of the permit describes the allowable emissions from each permitted emissions unit.